-Whereas overall supervision of academic programs is the responsibility of the Department Chair, the operational authority and responsibility are located in the program areas.
-Each program is led by a Program Chair who is responsible for the timely completion of course scheduling, assigning advisees, admissions processes, leading curricular revision, coordinating the evaluation of lecturers, posting a list of course offerings for the following two years, and other duties required to maintain the smooth running of the program, although those responsibilities may be delegated or arranged in various ways within the programs.
 Program Chairs will make decisions based on majority consensus of the program faculty.
-Program Chairs are appointed by the Department Chair, in consultation with the program faculty, for a specified term of two or three years.
+Program Chairs should be professors or associate professors and are appointed by the Department Chair, in consultation with the program faculty, for a specified term of three years.
 The Chair or the Associate Chair will seek feedback annually from program faculty about the performance of the Program Chair.
-The Program Chair will work with the Office of the Chair and Office of the Associate Chair regarding faculty concerns.
-Located within the programs, academic programs of the Department are governed by College policies as well as by applicable policies of the Graduate School.
+The Program Chair will work with the Office of the Chair or administrative designee regarding faculty or enrollment concerns.
+All academic programs of the Department are governed by College policies as well as by applicable policies of the Graduate School.